rodrigotoledo/grok-commit/README.md

 Prerequisites

-Ruby 2.7+ (installed on most Unix systems; check with ruby -v).
 Git installed.# Grok-Commit: AI-Powered Git Commit Messages Using Grok API

-This is a simple Ruby CLI tool that generates concise Git commit messages using the xAI Grok API (e.g., Grok-3 model).
+This is a simple Bash tool that generates concise Git commit messages using the xAI Grok API (e.g., Grok-3 model).
 It analyzes your staged changes (`git diff --cached`), sends them to the API, generates a message in Conventional Commits format (e.g., "feat: adds new feature"), and automatically commits them.

 ## Features